AndrryArmor/Belarus_Chess/README.md

-# belarus_chess
+# BelarusianLithuanianChess
-WPF realisation of the few-known belarus chess game.
-Rules will be published there in a while.
+Original repository of the Belarusian-Lithuanian chess.
+Now the active one is BelarusianLithuanianChess repository.